-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to Certificate of Incorporation to be signed by its duly authorized President and Chief Executive Officer this day of 2018.
+IN WITNESS WHEREOF, the Corporation has caused authorized President and Chief Executive Officer this day of this Certificate of A , 2018.
+Amendment to Certificate of Incorporation to be signed by its duly

+PRO TALIX BIOTHERAPEUTICS, INC.

+By:

+Moshe Manor

+President and Chief Executive Officer

+A-2